Little Key Press

 How The Sausage Is Made

 1. I will download the stories, without reading the bios.2.
 If a story speaks to me, it goes into a first round pile.
 If it doesn't, it's a no.3.
 Slush readers will also read the stories and give me their opinions.4.
 Once we've all gone through the submissions, I will read the bios of the first rounded stories.—Though I hope to have a mix of emerging and established authors, I want to uplift unrepresented authors of all types first and foremost.*Authors under the age of 18 will need their parents to co-sign their contracts.—Not everyone has access to college, nor can they afford to apply to writing contests, and subsequently win awards.
 Not everyone has the energy to write so prolifically they have dozens of published works.
 Not everyone has the mental stamina for rejection after rejection, so they submit less often.
 I understand.
 But none of that diminishes talent.
 So please, if you like what you've written, send it.
 Don't self-reject.5.
 I will read the first rounded stories once more and make a cut.—Depending on how many that is, I may need to do another round of cuts.
-Then perhaps another and another, until I get to a total of 12 stories + 2 on a bubble as stretch goal stories.6.
+Then perhaps another and another, until I get to a total of 12 stories.6.
 I will read the final stories as a collection to make sure they flow nicely.
 If I have to swap something for another from a previous round, I will.
 It's not just one story that's important in an anthology, after all.—Transparency in these things is so important.
 I don't want anyone thinking that a rejection means their story is bad or trash or unworthy.
 It means that it didn't speak to me or fit with this collection.
 Nothing more.7.
 I'll send out acceptances and rejections.
 The rejections will be one form letter, because I am a fatigued person.
 Please do not read into the verbiage.
 It will not tell you whether I think your writing or story was better or worse than your peers.
 If you think you have a story for a future anthology, submit it!
-I don't want you to take a rejection letter to mean you are more or less likely to be involved in a future project.The two stories on the bubble will be made aware, so they can decide if they'd like to stay there or continue submitting elsewhere.8.
+I don't want you to take a rejection letter to mean you are more or less likely to be involved in a future project.8.
 Along with acceptances, I'll send out a contract.9.
-Once the contract is signed, I'll edit the story.10.
-I'll send the edited story out, with a deadline to get the edits back to me.
-The deadline is a little over a week.11.
+Once the contract is signed, I'll edit the story.
+It could take up to a month.10.
+I'll send the edited stories out as they are ready, with a deadline of two weeks from that date (unless it interferes with a holiday).11.
 I take the finalized stories and put them into a collection.12.
-Meanwhile, I put up a Kickstarter for the anthology.—If the Kickstarter is unsuccessful, which is highly unlikely, there is a royalty contingency.
+Meanwhile, the Kickstarter for the anthology will go live in March.—If the Kickstarter is unsuccessful, which is highly unlikely, there is a royalty contingency.
 That is addressed in the contract.13.
-After the Kickstarter dust settles, I pay you.14.
-I publish the book.15.
-We have at least one online event.16.
-You go forth and share with the world, resubmit your story elsewhere if you'd like, get to know other authors on the LKP Discord, and write your hearts out.17.
-The process begins again.
-And yes, you can submit again to any and all anthologies.
+After the Kickstarter dust settles, I pay you and send you your book.

 Shop